Belshazzar: Portrayal in the Book of Daniel

 In the Book of Daniel, Belshazzar (בֵּלְשַׁאצַּר, Bēlšaʾṣṣar) plays a significant role in the tale of Belshazzar's feast, a variation on the story of Nebuchadnezzar's madness showing what happens when a king does not repent.
 During a feast, Babylonians eat and drink from the holy vessels of Yahweh's temple, and "king" Belshazzar sees a hand writing the words mene, mene, tekel, upharsin on a wall.
 Daniel interprets the writing as a judgment from Yahweh, the god of Israel, foretelling the fall of Babylon.
 Daniel tells Belshazzar that because he has not given honor to God, his kingdom will be given to the Medes and Persians.
 Belshazzar is killed that night, and Darius the Mede takes the kingdom.

-The broad consensus among scholars is that the Book of Daniel was compiled shortly after the Maccabean Revolt in the 160s BC, and that the story of Belshazzar's feast is historical fiction, with several details being inconsistent with historical facts.
+The broad consensus among scholars is that the Book of Daniel was compiled shortly after the Maccabean Revolt in the 160s BC.
+The story of Belshazzar's feast is thus deemed historical fiction, and several details are not consistent with historical facts.
 Belshazzar is portrayed as the king of Babylon and "son" of Nebuchadnezzar, though he was actually the son of Nabonidus—one of Nebuchadnezzar's successors—and he never became king in his own right, nor did he lead the religious festivals as the king was required to do.
-In the story, the conqueror who inherits Babylon is Darius the Mede, but no such individual is known to history, and the invaders were actually Persians.
+In the story, the conqueror who inherits Babylon is Darius the Mede, but no such individual is known to history.
 This is typical of the "tale of court contest" in which historical accuracy is not an essential element.